amazon-connect/amazon-connect-streams/Documentation.md

 - `permissions`: See `agent.getPermissions()` for more info.
 - `routingProfile`: See `agent.getRoutingProfile()` for more info.
 - `softphoneAutoAccept`: Indicates whether auto accept soft phone calls is enabled.
+  - We recommend updating to `contact.isAutoAcceptEnabled()`, which covers all contact types.
 - `softphoneEnabled`: See `agent.isSoftphoneEnabled()` for more info.
 - `username`: The username for the agent as entered in their Amazon Connect user account.
 - `agentARN`: See `agent.getAgentARN()` for more info.